angelabrisotto/angelabrisotto.github.io/footer.md

 ---
 layout: footer
 ---

-I am a writer thriving in the field of culture and the arts and writing in Italian and English.
-My interests particularly reside in theater, literature, and the exploration of boundaries between the written, visual, and performative dimensions of the arts.
+I am a writer thriving in the field of culture and the arts and writing in Italian and English and this is the platform where I gather my publications.

-<em>Amo scrivere articoli riguardanti l’ambito della cultura e delle arti sia in italiano che in inglese.
-I miei interessi comprendono il teatro, la letteratura e l’esplorazione dei confini tra la dimensione scritta, visiva e performativa delle arti.</em>
+<em>Amo scrivere articoli nell’ambito della cultura e delle arti in italiano e in inglese e questo è lo spazio online dove raccolgo le mie pubblicazioni.</em>